 HELIPORT TEAM THANKS COMMUNITY FOR GROUNDSWELL OF SUPPORT

-More than 5,000 people have signed a petition against the actions of the Isles of Scilly Steamship Group in just over two days.
+Penzance Heliport Ltd is thanking the community for its support after more than 5,000 people signed a petition against the actions of the Isles of Scilly Steamship Group in just two days.

 The petition – calling for the Company to withdraw its legal challenge against the new heliport – was launched by islander and businesswoman Sam Mallon on Tuesday night.